GET TAX RELIEF NOW!

 Overview

-The IRS scrutinizes meals and travel deductions more carefully than most business expenses due to complex rules and frequent documentation gaps.
+The IRS scrutinizes meal and travel deductions more closely than most business expenses, due to complex rules and frequent documentation gaps.
 Audits typically begin when deductions appear disproportionate to income or industry norms.
 Unlike other expense categories, meal and travel audits often hinge on missing receipts or inadequate documentation of business purpose.
 Many taxpayers mistakenly believe verbal explanations can substitute for written records—they cannot.

 Who This Checklist Is For

-• You claimed meals or travel expenses on Schedule C, Schedule F, or as a self-employed
+● You claimed meals or travel expenses on Schedule C, Schedule F, or as a self-employed individual and deducted those amounts as ordinary and necessary business expenses.

-• You received an IRS notice requesting documentation of meals or travel expenses
+● You received an IRS notice requesting documentation to support your claimed meal or travel expenses.

-• You are undergoing an audit that includes questions about business travel or meal
+● You are undergoing an audit that includes specific questions about business travel, meal deductions, or related substantiation requirements.

-• You claimed per diem allowances or actual meal and lodging expenses
+● You claimed per diem allowances or deducted actual meal and lodging expenses in connection with business travel.

-• You deducted transportation costs, including airfare, hotels, or rental cars, for business
+● You deducted transportation costs such as airfare, hotels, rental cars, or similar travel expenses for business purposes.

-• Your audit concerns completely unrelated issues, such as home office or depreciation
+● Your audit concerns completely unrelated issues, such as a home office deduction or depreciation, and it does not involve meals or travel.

-• You are a W-2 employee who was fully reimbursed under an accountable plan with no
+● You are a W-2 employee who was fully reimbursed under an accountable plan and had no unreimbursed expenses, noting that most employees cannot deduct unreimbursed travel expenses for tax years 2018 through 2025 under current law.

-• You never received IRS correspondence about an examination
+● You have not received any IRS correspondence about an examination or documentation request.

 Critical Success Factors

 Taxpayers often overlook the requirement to document who attended business meals and what was discussed during them.
-Providing partial documentation may raise concerns among examiners about missing expenses.
+Providing partial documentation may raise examiners' concerns about missing expenses.
 Claiming meals on days with no documented business activity in that location triggers intensive scrutiny of adjacent costs.
-Admitting you estimated amounts or kept no detailed records can result in substantial disallowances.
+Admitting your estimated amounts or keeping no detailed records can result in substantial disallowances.

 Step-by-Step Checklist